RAF Valley: Postwar operations

+Indian instructors in RAF Valley

+On 17 October 2025, the Daily Express reported that the Qualified Flying Instructors (QFI) of the Indian Air Force (IAF) are expected to train British pilots on the BAE Systems Hawk T2 fast jets from October 2026 onwards.
+This was reported after the visit of the UK Carrier Strike Group to India and its participation in Exercise Konkan 2025 with the Indian Navy followed by the meeting of the British Prime Minister with his Indian counterpart to sign the trade deal.
+The agreement was amid the shortfall of qualified pilots at the Royal Air Force.
+The Indian trainers would be deployed with No. 4 Flying Training School at RAF Valley.

+In January 2026, an IAF officer was deployed at the Royal Air Force College Cranwell as an instructor for the first time.
+Similarly, an Indian Navy and an Indian Army officer remains on continuous deployment since May 2024 and May 2025 at the Britannia Royal Naval College Dartmouth and Royal Military Academy Sandhurst.
+On 12 February, during the 19th UK-India Air Staff Talks in New Delhi, a letter of agreement was signed for the deployment of three QFI of the Indian Air Force at RAF Valley to impart fast jet training to British pilots for two years.
+They will instruct on Hawk T2 or Beechcraft Texan T.1.
+During the tenures, the instructors shall remain under the Indian command while working for RAF commanders on instructional duties.

+The joining of three Indian QFIs at RAF Valley was announced by the Indian Air Force on 11 September 2026.
+The deployment of the team, led by a Squadron Leader-ranked officer, will initially span two years.

 Role and operations

 An Airbus Jupiter HT.1 of No. 202 Squadron part of No. 1 Flying Training School.

 No. 4 Flying Training School (No. 4 FTS) trains RAF and Royal Navy pilots to fly fast jets, prior to training on an Operational Conversion Unit.
 No. 4 FTS consist of three units, No. 72 Squadron, No. 4 Squadron and No. 25 Squadron, flying the Texan T.1 and BAE Systems Hawk T.2.

 The base is also home to No. 202 Squadron, part of No.1 Flying Training School, flying three Airbus Jupiter HT.1.
 The squadron trains RAF and Royal Navy students on maritime and mountain flying training and those who are destined for the Royal Navy's anti-submarine warfare Merlin or Wildcat.

 Based units

 Flying and notable non-flying units based at RAF Valley.